jacksonrakena/DalamudPlugins/README.md

 When an update is available, you will be able to click the "Update plugins" button on the "Plugin Installer" accessed by typing `/xlplugins` in the chat and pressing enter.

+## Contributions
+The automated build scripts and design for this repository is heavily based on [LeonBlade's upstream](https://github.com/LeonBlade/DalamudPlugins).
+This project is instead hosted on Cloudflare Pages with caching disabled, instead of pulling directly from GitHub.

 ## Discord

 Feel free to join my Discord server if you need help.